ktaylor63/southeast/site/content/wolf-creek/frequently-asked-questions.md

 ## Where does the water come from?

-The hatchery water is received gravity flow from Lake Cumberland at a rate of 12,000-15,000 g.p.m.
+The hatchery water is gravity fed from Lake Cumberland at a rate of 12,000-15,000 gallons per minute.
 The water is used one time then empties into the Cumberland River.

 ## Do you provide all trout stocked in Kentucky?